JiYuanFeng/MCTrans/README.md

 - This repository provides code for "**Multi-Compound Transformer for Accurate Biomedical Image Segmentation**" [[paper](https://arxiv.org/pdf/2106.14385.pdf)].

-- The MCTrans repository was heavily referenced, using packages of [MMSegmentation](https://github.com/open-mmlab/mmsegmentation), [MMCV](https://github.com/open-mmlab/mmcv), and [MONAI](https://monai.io/).
+- The MCTrans repository heavily references and uses the packages of [MMSegmentation](https://github.com/open-mmlab/mmsegmentation), [MMCV](https://github.com/open-mmlab/mmcv), and [MONAI](https://monai.io/).
 We thank them for their selfless contributions